Kigali Genocide Memorial: Background

 In April 1994, reports of systematic mass murder within Rwanda began to filter out of Rwanda and circulate throughout the world.
 Little was done to stop the genocide.
-To outsiders, the genocide was represented as tribal-based ethnic violence, with the Tutsis the victims and the Hutus as the perpetrators.
+To outsiders, the genocide was represented as tribal-based ethnic violence, with the Tutsis as the victims and the Hutus as the perpetrators.
 Precisely how many people were actually murdered may never be known; estimates vary between 500,000 and over a million.
 The number of people killed is widely accepted as being somewhere close to 800,000.

 History

 In 2000, the Kigali City Council began to construct a building, which would eventually become the Memorial Centre.
 Aegis was invited to turn the genocide memorial center into a reality.
 The Aegis Trust then began to collect data from across the world to create the three graphical exhibits.
 The text for all three was printed in three languages, designed in the UK at the Aegis head office by their design team, and shipped to Rwanda to be installed.

 This memorial centre is one of six major centres in Rwanda that commemorate the Rwandan genocide.
 The others are the Murambi Genocide Memorial Centre, Bisesero Genocide Memorial Centre and Ntarama Genocide Memorial Centre, the Nyamata Genocide Memorial Centre and the Genocide Memorial Centre in Nyarubuye.

 Human remains were brought from all over the capital after they had been left in the street or thrown in the river.
 They are buried together in lots of 100,000.
 The memorial was opened in 1999.

 The centre started when Kigali City Council and the Rwandan National Commission for the Fight against Genocide commissioned a UK-based genocide prevention organization called Aegis Trust to establish the Kigali Genocide Memorial Centre.
 In April 2004, on the 10th anniversary of the genocide, the Kigali Genocide Memorial was inaugurated.

 The response from genocide survivors to the creation of the centre was immense.
 In the first week, over 1,500 survivors visited each day.
 In the first three months of the centre's opening, around 60,000 people from a variety of backgrounds visited it.
 Over 7,000 of these visitors were from the international community.